mschv/INFO-5940-Codespace-LLM/README.md

 * Unless you're on a free plan, or within your free quota, costs acrue while the codespace is running, whether or not you have it open in your browser or are working on it
 * You can control when it's running, and the space it takes up.
 Check out [GitHub's codespaces lifecycle documentation](https://docs.github.com/en/codespaces/about-codespaces/understanding-the-codespace-lifecycle)

-## Sync Updates
-To make sure your personal forked repository stays up to date with the original class repository, please follow these steps:
-1. Open your forked repo.
-2. At the top of the page, you should see a banner or menu option that shows whether your fork is behind the original repo.
-3. Click the **Sync fork** button.
-4. In the dropdown, choose **Update branch** to pull the latest changes from the original repo into your fork.

-Optionally, you can also follow these steps to create a new branch on your fork:
-1. Open your **forked repository** on GitHub.
-2. At the top of the page, next to the branch dropdown, click the **Branches** button.
-3. In the **Branches** view, click the green **New Branch** button.
-4. In the popup window, enter a branch name.
-   - You can use any name you like, but it’s recommended to match the branch name used in class for better organization.
-5. Under **Branch source**, select:
-   - **Repository:** `AyhamB/INFO-5940-Codespace`
-   - **Branch:** choose the branch you want to sync from (e.g., `streamlit`).
-6. Click the green **Create New Branch** button.
-7. Verify that you’re now back in **your fork**, on the new branch you just created.
-8. Click the **Code** button and create a new Codespace (if you don’t already have one).
-   - Make sure the Codespace is created from the **current branch**.

 ## Running a Streamlit App on Codespaces
 Follow these steps to launch and view your Streamlit app in GitHub Codespaces: